Showing posts with label fan fiction. Show all posts

 Pontius Gemstone, the Boy Named Stacy, and the Erotic Alphabet.
 With a special appearance by Gideon Gemstone.

-Stacy awoke with Pontius pressed against him, head on his chest, an arm wrapped around his waist, a hand cupping his butt cheek.
-He was aroused, rock hard, his gorgeous cock rising into the air like a flagpole!
+Stacy awoke with Pontius' arms wrapped around him, his head on Pontius' chest, and his hand cupping his butt cheek.
+Pontius was aroused, rock hard, his gorgeous cock rising into the air like a flagpole!
 Stacy couldn't help reaching down to stroke it.

 "Mmm...keep doing that."
 His eyes still closed, Pontius took Stacy's hand and helped him squeeze harder.